 Study setting

 CARE is a multi-centre feasibility parallel randomised controlled trial with embedded evaluation and optimisation of the recruitment process.
 It compares a low-energy total diet replacement programme with behavioural support against standard care.
-It aims to recruit 72 participants from academic and community hospitals across England academic and community hospitals across England taking into consideration the diversity of the population in terms of geographical location and deprivation.
+It aims to recruit 72 participants from academic and community hospitals across England taking into consideration the diversity of the population in terms of geographical location and deprivation.
 We have particularly included sites from areas that have among the highest age-standardised colorectal cancer incidence and mortality.
 A list of participating hospitals is available on the study’s website (https://tinyurl.com/thecarestudy).

 Eligibility criteria